 - The density of certain types of business premises could saturate certain areas and create problems for residents.
-This could be addressed through the licensing and planning regulations and developers should be encouraged to take account of such matters. - Consideration should be given to mechanisms for bringing intermediate housing within the reach of Borough residents, in accordance with the aim of providing affordable social housing. - A case could be made for providing student accommodation in specifically designated areas. - Development of the Borough fringe areas, particularly the Bethnal Green/Hackney border, needed more attention to improve quality of the environment. - The document would translate into more specific elements to allow planning decisions to be made and a resource was needed to resist inappropriate applications, for instance an insistence on observing maxima and minima provisions for access to daylight.
+This could be addressed through the licensing and planning regulations and developers should be encouraged to take account of such matters. - Consideration should be given to mechanisms for bringing intermediate housing within the reach of Borough residents, in accordance with the aim of providing affordable social housing. - A case could be made for providing student accommodation in specifically designated areas. - Development of the Borough fringe areas, particularly the Bethnal • Green/Hackney border, needed more attention to improve quality of the environment. - The document would translate into more specific elements to allow planning decisions to be made and a resource was needed to resist inappropriate applications, for instance an insistence on observing maxima and minima provisions for access to davlight. - There were also concerns at tensions between the London Plan provisions and Borough requirements, such as the formula for child play space areas. - Outdated overcrowding standards were now inappropriate and required updating.